nokia/danm/README.md

 Thus it becomes guaranteed that the tenant user's network will use the right CNI configuration file during Pod creation!
 #### List of validation rules
 ##### DanmNet
-Every CREATE, and PUT DanmNet operation is subject to the following validation rules:
+Every CREATE, and ~~PUT~~ (see [https://github.com/nokia/danm/issues/144](https://github.com/nokia/danm/issues/144)) DanmNet operation is subject to the following validation rules:

  1. spec.Options.Cidr must be supplied in a valid IPv4 CIDR notation
  2. all gateway addresses belonging to an entry of spec.Options.Routes  shall be in the defined IPv4 CIDR